jrue/web-template/readme.md

 Web Template
 ============

-This is a simple web starter project that includes Bootstrap, jQuery, and D3.
-I will add a separate repository with individual template styles later.
+This is a simple web starter project that includes Bootstrap, jQuery, and D3 and various Grunt tasks I developed for a class I teach.
 This template uses build and watch Grunt tasks to stage and test a website.
 The build folder will be generated in `dist` and source files in `src`.

 ## Installation Instructions